 After a short five-minute taxi ride we arrived at Chefparades well-equipped and well-appointed Budapest cooking class and school.
 Inside the well laid out classrooms is everything you need to make amazing Hungarian food – including plenty of wine.
 With a “wine helps with cooking” toast and another shot of Unicum, Ági and cooking partner Ivett got us working on our first dishes, potato soup, and goulash.

-I’m not sure if Chefparade’s approach to its Budapest cooking class is laid back in general or if it had something to do with the large and easy-going group from the New Orleans, but our class was more of a “learn and participate if you want” rather than step-by-step procedures.
+I’m not sure if Chefparade’s approach to its Budapest cooking class is laid back in general or if it had something to do with the large and easy-going group from New Orleans, but our class was more of a “learn and participate if you want” rather than step-by-step procedures.
 Given the fact that I was busy taking notes, snapping pictures and drinking wine, this worked well for me.
-It also seemed to work well for my mother as she took charge in a couple instances when others decided to take a break.
+It also seemed to work well for my mother as she took charge in a couple of instances when others decided to take a break.
 To be fair, her taking over was bound to happen at one point or another.

 We worked our way through an incredible menu that also included Chicken Paprikash, homemade spaetzle, and strudel stuffed with apples and cottage cheese.
 We tag-teamed each dish, taking on different tasks which made for a very fun and open afternoon of cooking.
 Side note, making spaetzle (think tiny gnocchi made of flour) is ridiculously easy.
 It’s essentially running pasta dough through a cheese grater above a pot of water.
 Buying one of these contraptions is the best souvenir I have purchased in a very long time.